thanhhvnqb/CMNN/README.md

 The code repository for Cascade of Multiple Neural Networks (CMNN).

 ### CMNN/Data
 Contains examples of training and evaluation data which come from Mocap Dataset [2].
-You can download full data of all actions from: [Google drive](https://drive.google.com/open?id=1TTodlRDPhbVT7VPh47nSqsfriWB9Le25)
+You can download full data of all actions from: [Google drive](https://drive.google.com/file/d/1TTodlRDPhbVT7VPh47nSqsfriWB9Le25/view?usp=sharing)

 ### CMNN/models
 Contains models to run CMNN

 ### CMNN/results
-Contains examples results of CMNN
+Contains examples results of CMNN.
+You can download results of all actions from: [Google drive](https://drive.google.com/file/d/1ykdT8eEQ3352VjSGmKTb4Vtj9k12X1Zf/view?usp=sharing)

 ## Requirements
 Matlab with Neural Network Toolbox